Is "Breaking the Seal" Actually a Real Thing?Dec. 30, 2021 - Katie McCallum

-For starters, the average adult bladder can only hold about 16 ounces of fluid, and the urge to pee can hit after just seven ounces.
-Measured another way, that's a pint glass...
+For starters, the the average adult bladder can only hold between 16 to 23 ounces of fluid, and the urge to pee can hit after just seven ounces.
+Measured another way, that's less than a single pint glass...

 When you're drinking more than usual — say, a few pints — you can expect to lose more fluid than usual, too.
 As you fill your bladder, over and over, the increased pressure signals that it's time to let some fluid out, over and over.
 And it's important to let yourself do so, since frequently holding it in can, over time, lead to weakening of bladder muscles and urinary tract infections, according to the National Institute of Diabetes and Digestive and Kidney Diseases.

 Plus, as far as fluids go, alcohol acts as a diuretic, meaning it causes you to lose even more fluid than usual.
 It does so by suppressing a hormone called vasopressin, which is usually around to help your body properly regulate and conserve water.
 To make matters even worse, alcohol can also irritate your bladder, increasing the intensity of that urge to pee.